phetsims/phet-info/doc/new-dev-onboarding.md

 ### Quality Assurance Testing

+The Quality Assurance (QA) process is a critical component in the creation, refinement, and deployment of PhET Sims.
+Once a sim reaches a stage of development, the QA team will become involved in the testing process.
+This team's task is to rigorously test the sim across a variety of devices and platforms to ensure correct functionality, acceptable performance, and a satisfying user experience.
+This process often involves identifying and exploring edge cases, seeking out unpredictable behavior, and uncovering any potential bugs within the system.
+When a QA team member encounters a problem, they will report it through a GitHub issue and notify the developer team, who will then take the necessary steps to rectify the problem.
+As a developer, you may not engage significantly with the QA process until your sim nears the publication stage.

 ### Publishing a Sim

 Once you're working on a sim, you will eventually want to publish a "dev version", which is short for "development version", to show your latest progress.
 This is distinct from other types of versions that are published, such as release candidates.
 See
 [Adding new users to PhET's servers](https://github.com/phetsims/website#adding-new-users-to-phets-servers-so-a-user-can-upload-a-dev-version-or-participate-in-web-development)
 , and ask a senior dev to help add your identikey to PhET's servers.